-Concerning the rules exclusively applicable to subsidiaries of Haitong Bank, each subsidiary designs appendixes to this Policy, detailing the specific local rules, which will prevail and apply to the respective subsidiary.
+With regards to the rules exclusively applicable to subsidiaries of Haitong Bank, each subsidiary has a specific Remuneration Policy, designed as an appendix to this Policy, detailing the specific local rules, which will prevail and apply to the respective subsidiary.

-For the purposes of Article 115o-C / 2 b) to e) of RGICSF, it is required to (at least) annually define the employees with potential impact on the Bank's risk profile, according to the criteria set out in the new Commission Delegated Regulation (EU) No. 2021/923.
-Identified staff is composed of members of corporate bodies, senior management, voting members of internal committees and key personnel from internal control functions.
+For the purposes of Article 115o-C / 2 b) to e) of RGICSF, it is required to (at least) annually define the employees with potential impact on the Bank's risk profile, according to the criteria set out in the new Commission Delegated Regulation (EU) 2021/923 of 25th of March 2021.